-7.16 Research students and supervisors have access to procedures of the University such as those under the Policy to Promote Respect and to Protect Dignity in DCU, the DCU Code of Discipline and Code of Conduct, the Policy on Responding to Allegations of Research Misconduct and the Student Grievance Procedure and are subject to DCU's Guidelines on Best Practice in Research Ethics and the DCU Academic Integrity and Plagiarism Policy.
+7.16 Research students and supervisors have access to procedures of the University such as those under the Policy to Promote Respect and Dignity by Preventing Harassment or Bullying in DCU, the DCU Code of Conduct and Discipline, the Policy on Responding to Allegations of Research Misconduct and the Student Grievance Procedure and are subject to DCU's Guidelines on Best Practice in Research Ethics and the DCU Academic Integrity and Plagiarism Policy.
 Significant difficulties which arise within a supervisor/student relationship are dealt with in this context.